spicyfriedchicken/MIDISearch/README.md

 # MIDISearch (Real-Time Classical Music Recognition)

 Most commercial audio fingerprinting systems like Shazam rely on spectral hashing or robust fingerprinting of short audio clips.
-MIDIShazam takes a different approach: it leverages learned neural embeddings of MIDI or audio segments and performs **real-time vector search** across a database of classical pieces to identify the closest match.
+MidiSearch takes a different approach: it leverages learned neural embeddings of MIDI or audio segments and performs **real-time vector search** across a database of classical pieces to identify the closest match.

 ---

 # MIDISearch: Neural Search for Classical MIDI Music

-MIDIShazam is a distributed, GPU-accelerated music recognition system that accepts incoming MIDI or audio clips, generates dense embeddings using a trained model, and performs real-time nearest neighbor search across a large corpus of classical music.
+MidiSearch is a distributed, GPU-accelerated music recognition system that accepts incoming MIDI or audio clips, generates dense embeddings using a trained model, and performs real-time nearest neighbor search across a large corpus of classical music.
 Built for low-latency inference and high-accuracy retrieval, it enables music identification using short performance segments.

-This README outlines the architecture and design decisions for MIDIShazam, modeled after scalable ML inference systems with optimizations for concurrency, latency, and distributed inference.
+This README outlines the architecture and design decisions for MidiSearch, modeled after scalable ML inference systems with optimizations for concurrency, latency, and distributed inference.

 ---